ssube/onnx-web/docs/user-guide.md

   - usually a fine option
 - Gaussian Multiply
   - blur and darken the mask
-  - good when you want to soften the edges of the area to be kept, without shrinking it
+  - good when you want to soften and expand the edges of the area to be kept
 - Gaussian Screen
   - blur and lighten the mask
-  - good when you want to soften the edges of the area to be kept and do not mind shrinking it slightly
+  - good when you want to soften and expand the edges of the area to be replaced

 #### Noise source parameter